-From a historical perspective it is remarkable that so many of the models of processes listed in Section 2.2 are not associated with input and output types; while the structure of models has become much more sophisticated the explicit connections with input and output data have often been lost.
+From a historical perspective it is remarkable that so many of the models of processes listed in Section 2.2 are not associated with input and output types; while the structure of models has become much more sophisticated the explicit connections with input an output data have often been lost.

 A central exception is that of generalized relations in the form of profunctors (or distributors, or bimodules).
-Profunctors are relations between categories in which the category of sets takes over the role of truth values; instead of simply saying whether or not an object of input is related to an object of output, a profunctor provides a set of ways in which that particular input-output instance is realized.
-Technically, a profunctor F from a category A to a category B, written $F:A \longrightarrow B$ , is a functor $F:A \times B^{\mathrm{op}} \to \mathbf{Set}$ , covariant in input and contravariant in output.
-When A is the trivial category $\mathbf{1}$ with just a single object and the single identity map, the profunctor amounts to just a contravariant functor from B to $\mathbf{Set}$ , in other words a presheaf on B. (See [102] for more intuition.)
+Profunctors are relations between categories in which the category of sets takes over the role of truth values; instead of simply saying whether or not an object of input is related to an object of output, a profunctor provides a set of ways in which that particular inputoutput instance is realized.
+Technically, a profunctor Ffrom a category A to a category B, written $F: A \rightarrow B$, is a functor $F: A \times B^{\text{op}} \rightarrow \text{Set}$, covariant in input and contravariant in output.
+When A is the trivial category 1 with just a single object and the single identity map, the profunctor amounts to just a contravariant functor from B to Set, in other words a presheaf on B. (See [108] for more intuition.)

-Profunctors have arisen independently in a range of areas: in logic and types, e.g. Girard's normal functors [36] and 'container types' [1]; combinatorics through Joyal's theory of species [49] and its extensions [32]; nondeterministic dataflow [71]; higher-order programming languages and processes [16];

-categories of models for concurrent computation [16]; as a starting point for the theory of operads [23]; ...
+Profunctors have arisen independently in a range of areas: in logic and types, e.g. Girard's normal functors [40] and 'container types' [3]; combinatorics through Joyal's theory of species [55] and its extensions [35]; nondeterministic dataflow [76]; higherorder programming languages and processes [18]; categories of models for concurrent computation [18]; as a starting point for the theory of operads [24]; ...
 The 'relations' arising from computation can often be represented, in a more computationally informative way, in terms of event structures, with event structures playing both the role of input and output types, as well as the process of computation between them.
-A compelling example comes from the early work of Brock and Ackerman who were the first to emphasize the difficulties in giving a compositional semantics to nondeterministic dataflow [11], though our example is based on simplifications in the later work of Rabinovich and Trakhtenbrot, and Russell [71].
+A compelling example comes from the early work of Brock and Ackerman who were the first to emphasize the difficulties in giving a compositional semantics to nondeterministic dataflow [13], though our example is based on simplifications in the later work of Rabinovich and Trakhtenbrot, and Russell.

-$Nondeterministic\ data flow-Brock-Ackerman\ anomaly$
+Nondeterministic dataflow-Brock-Ackerman anomaly

-There are two simple nondeterministic processes $A_1$ and $A_2$ , which have the same input-output relation, and yet behave differently in the common feedback context C[-], illustrated above.
-The context consists of a fork process F (a process that copies every input to two outputs), through which the output of the automata $A_i$ is fed back to the input channel, as shown in the figure.
-Process $A_1$ has a choice between two behaviours: either it outputs a token and stops, or it outputs a token, waits for a token on input and then outputs another Process $A_2$ has a similar nondeterministic behaviour: Either it outputs a token and stops, or it waits for an input token, then outputs two tokens.
+There are two simple nondeterministic processes A_1 and A_2 , which have the same input-output relation, and yet behave differently in the common feedback context C[-], illustrated above.
+The context consists of a fork process F (a process that copies every input to two outputs), through which the output of the automata A_i is fed back to the input channel, as shown in the figure.
+Process A_1 has a choice between two behaviours: either it outputs a token and stops, or it outputs a token, waits for a token on input and then outputs another Process A_2 has a similar nondeterministic token. behaviour: either it outputs a token and stops, or it waits for an input token, then outputs two tokens.
 For both automata, the input-output relation relates empty input to the eventual output of one token, and nonempty input to one or two output tokens.
 But $C[A_1]$ can output two tokens, whereas $C[A_2]$ can only output a single token.
-Notice that $A_1$ has two ways to realize the output of a single token from empty input, while $A_2$ only has one.
-It is this extra way, not caught in a simple input-output relation, that gives $A_1$ the richer behaviour in the feedback context.
+Notice that A_1 has two ways to realize the output of a single token from empty input, while A_2 only has one.
+It is this extra way, not caught in a simple input-output relation, that gives A_1 the richer behaviour in the feedback context.